Some Pretty Cool Cats Like This Site… (At Least That’s What They Said)… So Check it Out!

 I Didn’t Have a Set of Plans to Work From.
 I Used a Picture and Then Scaled the Dimensions From It.
 Those Calculations Alone Took Several Days (and Attempts) to Get Correct… And Only Then Could I Actually Start to Build the Instrument!
 I Typically Have 30 to 40 Hours in One of My Instruments.
 Adding the Initial Planning Required, I Have Considerable More Time Invested in This One, to be Sure.

 I am Being Very Honest When I Say I Don’t Know if I Could Make Another One Like It… That’s Part of the Beauty of Hand Made Instruments!
-This One is Strung Up, Staying in Tune, & Ready to Go.
+This is a Very Solid, Stable Instrument.
+As Such, I Seriously Doubt That I would Sell It.
+But, I Did Want to Share a Quick “Look & Listen” With my Instrument Loving Friends.

 The Video Below Is a Brief Demo of the Actual Instrument Described Above